TerjeLon/Swifticon/README.md

 * MacOS
 * WatchOS

-Each platform needs their relative path included.
-Example: `myProject/iOSProjectFolder/Assets`.
+Each platform needs their relative path from your projects root folder included.
+Example: `iOSProjectFolder/Assets`.
+Where full path would be `~/Documents/myProject/iOSProjectFolder/Assets`

 **iconDirectoryName:**
 Name of the .appiconset folder, without suffix.
 Defaults to AppIcon.